Where does our funding come from?

 Most of this will fund services supplied by arts, heritage and broadcasting entities outside the Ministry.
 It covers ballet, orchestral, museum, public broadcasting, film archive and Māori performing arts activities.
 Other funding provides for the protection of historic places and the promotion of New Zealand films and the arts.

-Sports and recreation allocations cover services provided by Drug Free Sport New Zealand and Sport New Zealand (Sport NZ).
+Sports and recreation allocations cover services provided by Drug Free Sport New Zealand and Sport New Zealand.
 We are responsible for making payments for the services supplied and monitoring the Crown’s interests in these organisations on behalf of Ministers.

 Internal operating costs

 Policy advice on arts, culture, and heritage monitoring and managing Crown investment in this sector; services to Ministers, such as speeches and correspondence.

 $15.312 million for heritage services